Dutching Football – Strategies for Every Market

 BTTS is a two-way market: Yes or No. Similar to Over/Under, you can't truly "dutch" a two-way market in the classic sense — one outcome always wins.
 However, you can use a back-and-lay combination on an exchange to create a dutch-like position.

 A more practical BTTS dutching approach: combine BTTS Yes/No with other markets in your portfolio.
 For example, dutching the 1-0, 2-0, and 0-2 correct score markets simultaneously — because those three scores all share one common feature (No BTTS).
-If any of those scores wins, your BTTS No is covered.
+If any of those scores lands, your BTTS No is covered.

 Example: BTTS No via Correct Score Dutching